Dylonni/42_IOT/p3/README.md

 - K3d
 - kubectl (Because it's not included inside k3d)

-You will find the script to install these inside the **`p3/scripts/prerequisites_install.sh`** folder.
+You will find the script to install those inside the **`p3/scripts/prerequisites_install.sh`** folder.

-I will not go through this file because it's quite self explanatory and i put some comments inside it for guidance.
+I will not go through this file because it's quite self explanatory and i wrote some comments inside it for guidance.

 ### The Argo App